grpc/proposal/A74-xds-config-tears.md

 attribute, we can instead move the XdsCredentials plumbing from the cds LB policy down to the xds_cluster_impl policy (introduced in [A37]).
-The xds_cluster_impl policy already knows which leaf cluster it is for, it can look up the mTLS config directly and pass that down to the subchannels, so there is no longer any need for a map.
+The xds_cluster_impl policy already knows which leaf cluster it is for, so it can look up the mTLS config directly and pass that down to the subchannels, so there is no longer any need for a map.

-Note that as mentioned above, if a cluster exists only underneath an aggregate cluster, it will not have its own entry in the cluster map in the XdsConfig.
-Therefore, the xds_cluster_impl policy may need to look through all of the entries to find the one it needs.
-If this becomes a bottleneck in the future, we can optimize it at that point.

 ### Temporary environment variable protection